Chip Timing 101

 All really good questions.
 Let’s start from the Race Director’s perspective:

-- And Yes, Chip timing IS Expensive – expect to pay $5 per participant or more. (please don’t complain to the race director that the entry fees are so high, this is typicall the 3rd highest cost in a race.)
+- And yes, Chip timing IS Expensive – expect to pay $5 per participant or more.
+(Please don’t complain to the race director that the entry fees are so high, this is typically the 3rd highest cost in a race.)

 - Chip time is another way of saying “net time,” or the actual amount of time it takes a runner to go from the starting line of a race to the finish line.
 This is usually what Age Group awards are based on.

-- But for the really fast guys that win the money they must abide by USATF rules (governing body).
-To win money they must be timed by “Gun time”, or the time from the start gun to the time the participant crosses the finish mat.
-This makes it fare for them.
+- But for the really fast guys that win the money, they must abide by USATF rules (governing body).
+To win money, they must be timed by “Gun time”, or the time from the start gun to the time the participant crosses the finish mat.
+This makes it fair for them.

-- The Participants Timing chip is tied directly to the Bib number that was assigned to you, they Must Match otherwise expect some unusual results.
-So, Please wear the Your Bib & Timing Chip.
+- The Participant’s Timing chip is tied directly to the Bib number that was assigned to you, they Must Match otherwise expect some unusual results.
+So, please wear your Bib & Timing Chip.

 As you move across a special mat at the starting line, the chip registers that you’ve started the race.
 Then, as you cross the finishing line, the chip registers that you’ve finished the race.
 So, in other words, the amount of time that it takes you to reach the starting line (since most people are not right at the front of the race) doesn’t count in your overall time.
 In some cases of very large races, it can take runners at least 20 minutes to reach the starting line.
 Your chip time is different than your “gun time,” which is the amount of time it took you to finish the race from the moment the gun (or horn) went off.